Purcellville, Virginia · Mayor 2014–2022 · Town Manager 2025

 From Guyana to Virginia

-Fraser was born in Guyana around 1971 and immigrated to Brooklyn, New York at age 10 with his parents — both registered nurses — and four siblings.
+A Guyana-born engineer and business development professional, Fraser became the first African American elected mayor in Loudoun County history.
 He holds a Bachelor of Engineering Science from Stony Brook University, an MBA in Finance from Rutgers-Newark, and Executive Education from Harvard Business School.

-Before entering elected office, he built a 25-year career at AT&T, Sprint-Nextel, Verizon Business, and beyond — leading cloud security implementations for the U.S. Department of Homeland Security, the World Bank, and the Peace Corps.
+Before entering elected office, he built a 25-year career at AT&T, Sprint-Nextel, and Verizon Business — leading cloud security implementations for the U.S. Department of Homeland Security, the World Bank, and the Peace Corps — before capturing a $10 million sustainable energy opportunity in Uganda through Green Powered Technology.
 He holds a Project Management Professional (PMP) credential and a Lean Six Sigma Black Belt.

 Read the full biography →